-The world’s largest island is easy to get to, but there are limited options to get you there.
-There are no bridges, tunnels, or ferries that connect it with other countries, so you must fly.
-In particular, you must fly from either Denmark or Iceland.
+The world’s largest island is easy to reach, but you can only travel there by air or sea.
+There are no bridges, tunnels, or ferries connecting Greenland to other countries, so you must fly from Denmark or Iceland with Air Greenland, Icelandair, SAS, or Airseven.

 Flights to Greenland

-To fly to Greenland you have 4 airlines to choose from:
+To fly to Greenland, you have these airlines to choose from:

 Icelandair

-Icelandair flies from Keflavik International Airport (KEF) directly to several places in Greenland.
-During Summer, there are daily flights to Kulusuk (KUS) on the east coast and, on the west coast: Ilulissat (JAV) in the north, Nuuk (GOH) in the middle, and Narsarsuaq (UAK) in the south.
-During Winter, it is primarily Kulusuk (KUS) and Nuuk (GOH) that are serviced.
+Icelandair, in cooperation with Air Greenland, operates direct flights from Keflavik International Airport (KEF) to several destinations in Greenland.
+In summer, there are flights to Ilulissat (JAV) in the north, Nuuk (GOH) in the center, and Narsarsuaq (UAK) in the south.
+In winter, flights primarily go to Nuuk (GOH).

 Frequently asked questions